-The Oncotype DX AR-V7 Nucleus Detect test is the first and only nuclear-localized assay to identify patients who will not respond to androgen receptor (AR)-targeted therapy (like abiraterone (Zytiga®), enzalutamide (Xtandi®) andapalutamide (Erleada®)) and should receive chemotherapy or other therapies instead.1-5 By identifying AR-V7 protein in the nucleus of circulating tumor cells (CTCs), the AR-V7 Nucleus Detect test eliminates false positives and detects resistance to AR-targeted therapies with unparalleled specificity.4
+The Oncotype DX AR-V7 Nucleus Detect® test is the first and only nuclear-localized assay to identify patients who will not respond to androgen receptor (AR)-targeted therapy (like abiraterone (Zytiga®), enzalutamide (Xtandi®) and apalutamide (Erleada®)) and should receive chemotherapy or other therapies instead.2-5 By identifying AR-V7 protein in the nucleus of circulating tumor cells (CTCs), the AR-V7 Nucleus Detect test eliminates false positives and detects resistance to AR-targeted therapies with unparalleled specificity.4

 How AR-V7 causes resistance to AR-targeted therapies

 Tumors can adapt (and become resistant) to AR-targeted treatments.
 One of the most common adaptations is AR-V7—a protein variant of the androgen receptor.
-The splice variant remains constitutively active, but it lacks the binding domain for androgens and AR-targeted therapies.
-Patients with nuclear AR-V7 protein receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1,4
+This splice variant is constitutively active and it lacks the ligand binding domain, which is critical for the effectiveness of AR-targeted therapies.
+Patients with nuclear AR-V7 protein receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1-6

 AR-V7 is a splice variant of the androgen receptor (AR) that lacks the ligand binding domain2

 AR-V7 variants are resistant to arbiraterone and enzalutamide1,3,4

 The percentage of patients with AR-V7 in the nucleus (nuclear AR-V7+ patients) increases with continued exposure to AR-targeted therapies2: